kgb1001001/cloudadoptionpatterns/Scalable-Store/Global-Locks.md

 knowledge on how the various primitives are implemented; in essence, it is more a toolbox than an end-user application.
-Various users have published “recipes” for interacting with Zookeeper in library form, and their use is recommended–Apache Curator [@Apach72:online] is a leading software component in this field.
+Various users have published “recipes” for interacting with Zookeeper in library form, and their use is recommended– [Apache Curator](https://curator.apache.org/) is a leading software component in this field.